Learn all about your toddler’s sleep patterns and how to encourage good rest!

 Sometimes if your baby wakes in the night, he may want to get up and walk around in the cot.
 Make sure the mattress base is now at its lowest setting, as that the cot is clear of any toys, cushions or bumpers that might be used to climb on.

-Your little one may also start to wake earlier in the morning; don’t be tempted to change his usual bedtime though, as this may backfire in his being
+Your little one may also start to wake earlier in the morning; don’t be tempted to change his usual bedtime though, as this may backfire and result in a disturbed sleep during the night.
+Which leads onto the next point.

 Sometimes even the best sleeper starts to have some problems with their sleep.
 There are several reasons why this might be the case;